KaziC-SNHU/Gam305_BlueGroup/README.md

 Team Lead: Matthew C\
 Head Level Designer: Carlos P\
-Head UX Designer: Carlos P\
+Head UX Designer: Jon B\
 Head Programmer: Matthew C\
-Head Artist: ~~Fab library~~
+Head Artist: Ruben G\

 # Gam 305 Blue Team Project Design Log
-Members Present: Matthew C, Carlos P
+Members Present: Matthew C, Carlos P, Ruben G, Jon B\
 ## <ins>Brainstorming Scenario, Theme, and Additions</ins>
 We opened our discussion with a decision on the main scenario.
 We decided on developing a fantasy-esque 3D sidescroller where the player is attempting to reach the end of the scenario through various obstacles.\
 The player will have to utilize their available spells, navigate their environment, and solve simple puzzle to move through obstacles.\